The Magic of Checklists: Homeschool Made Easy

 Lesson Planner

-Check!
-Sorry…that was corny, but I couldn’t resist.
-Seriously, though, I created my own lesson planner template (you can check it out here) and I type in as many of the specifics as I can for each subject for each kid.
+I created my own lesson planner template (you can check it out here) and I type in as many of the specifics as I can for each subject for each kid.
 That way hopefully all I have to do is write a page number or lesson plan and ✔️!
+(Sorry - couldn’t resist being corny!)
 For some reason it annoys me to rewrite the same title over and over every day (especially when I have multiple kids with multiple subjects).

 Lessons in a Curriculum

-Pretty much every curriculum that we have used.
-All About Reading (levels 1-3), Math with Confidence (K and 2nd), multiple levels of Explode the Code, and a bunch of other random science, math, history, etc. So far my checklists cover curriculum I’ve taught for K-2nd.
+I’ve created checklists for pretty much every curriculum that we have used.
+All About Reading, Math with Confidence, multiple levels of Explode the Code, and a bunch of other random science, math, history, etc.

 Occasionally I will use the table of contents from the text, make a copy and then use that to mark off.
 However, often I’ve found that their TOC doesn’t include all the information I want - or it simply isn’t as clean or pretty as a checklist.
 In that case that I DO use the TOC for my checklist, I often end up highlighting the lessons we’ve completed rather than checking them off.
 It’s just easier to see then.